 We then headed west of Mesão Frio, to Santa Marinha do Zêzere, the border between Vinho verde and Douro and saw two plots of vines planted with Avesso and Arinto that Hugo plans to make vinho verde wines with under the label ‘Matriarca (Matriarch)’.
 The word evokes a memory of his Mother’s family who were local to the area and an old photograph of Hugo when he was a baby, with his Mother giving him his first home bath under the watchful eye of his Grandmother.
 Mothers care for their children… What a delightful concept !

-Come and taste Hugo’s wines at Tom Cannavan’s Glasgow Festival of Wine 2 June 2018 !
+Come and taste Hugo’s wines at Tom Cannavan’s Edinburgh Festival of Wine 9th November 2019 !